Mama Sylla is a woman who, aged just 9 years old, became a victim of Female Genital Mutilation - FGM for short.

 If children and young people are worried about or have experienced FGM, Childline has advice on FGM, including how to get help and fears about speaking up.
 Calls to 0800 1111 are free and confidential.
 Children can also contact Childline online.

-The NSPCC also has a dedicated FGM helpline and resource page, and the National FGM Centre has resources for anyone concerned about the welfare of a child or young person in relation to FGM, kindoki or abuse linked to albinism, or any other child abuse linked to faith or belief.
+We also have a dedicated FGM resource page, and we set up the National FGM Centre to share resources for anyone concerned about the welfare of a child or young person in relation to FGM, kindoki or abuse linked to albinism, or any other child abuse linked to faith or belief.

 If anyone is in immediate danger, please call 999.